 - Needing brighter light to read or see up close

 - Eye strain or headaches

 “I'm 42 and have worn glasses all my life.
 I had monovision Lasik with Dr Salem and am now seeing 20/15.
 Dr Salem took the time to discuss a plan of treatment that would work for me.
 Not a standard plan but a customized plan for my life.
 I can drive, I can see my children, I can work.
 Experience was wonderful, no surprises, only exceeded expectations.”

 There are a wide range of treatments available to help you regain your near vision.
 While reading glasses are often a first-line choice, some patients find them inconvenient for a busy lifestyle.
 Whether you are seeking a non-surgical option or a permanent solution for presbyopia, we can help.

 The Houston Optical Shop at Diagnostic Eye Center carries designer eyeglass frames and state-of-the-art lens technology.
 We carry Varilux progressive lenses, which give a smooth transition between distances for clear, crisp vision with no visible lens line.
 Learn more about optical services.

 Monovision, also called blended vision, is a technique in which one eye is corrected for distance and one eye is corrected for near vision.
 For patients who are good candidates, this allows for clearer overall vision and less dependence on glasses.
 Blended vision can be performed temporarily with contact lenses or permanently with LASIK, PRK, or RLE.

 Vuity Eye Drops

 Vuity drops are the first eye drop that is FDA approved for the treatment of presbyopia.
-Vuity is a once daily eye drop that can improve near vision for approximately six hours, which can enable you to be less dependent on glasses at work or while doing your favorite hobbies.
+Vuity is a twice daily eye drop that can improve near vision for approximately six hours, which can enable you to be less dependent on glasses at work or while doing your favorite hobbies.
 Learn more about Vuity drops.

 Refractive Lens Exchange (RLE)